haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/config/config-php.md

 ## Purpose of the deployment configuration {#config-php-overview}

-Magento's deployment configuration consists of the shared and system-specific configuration for your installation.
-Magento's deployment configuration is divided between:
+Magento的部署配置 consists of the shared and system-specific configuration for your installation.
+Magento的部署配置 is divided between:

 *	`<Magento base dir>/app/etc/config.php`, referred to as the _shared_ configuration file, because you can check it in to source control and use it in your development, staging, and production systems